hanwenzhu/dreamhoi/docs/installation.md

 Note that the directory `src/MVDream-threestudio/.threestudio_cache` will be used for caching model weights, which can take 2GB.

 ### Download SMPL models
 Parts of our code uses [SMPL](https://smpl.is.tue.mpg.de) and its derivatives.
-Our paper presents results on the SMPL+H (SMPL with hands) models, although you may also use plain SMPL models for our pipeline.
+Our paper presents results on the SMPL+H models, although you may also use plain SMPL models for our pipeline.
 We download these models (following their [instructions](https://github.com/vchoutas/smplx/blob/main/README.md)).
 You can choose to download one (or all) of the gendered SMPL models below.

-##### Download (plain) SMPL models
+##### Download SMPL models
 From the “Downloads” page of [SMPL](https://smpl.is.tue.mpg.de) download “version 1.0.0 for Python 2.7” for male and female models.
 In order to download, you need to first log in and accept the license.
 The gender-neutral model is at [SMPLify](https://smplify.is.tue.mpg.de/download.php) “Downloads” page, inside `smplify_code_v2.zip`.
 (Again you would need to log in and accept terms.)
 You can use any one of the genders for our pipeline.

 Follow [these instructions](https://github.com/vchoutas/smplx/tree/main/tools#removing-chumpy-objects) to prepare the `.pkl` models (it changes chumpy arrays to numpy arrays).
 The script runs in Python 2 (or you can edit manually to make it run in Python 3).
 Renaming the `.pkl` files appropriately, in the end there should be `SMPL_FEMALE.pkl`, `SMPL_MALE.pkl`, and/or `SMPL_NEUTRAL.pkl`.